Sustainability Reporting

 Read MoreMandatory human rights due diligence

-The UN Guiding Principles on Business and Human Rights (UNGPs), Guiding Principle 17, states that: “In order to identify, prevent, mitigate and account for how they address their adverse human rights impacts, business enterprises should carry out human rights due diligence.
-The process should include assessing actual and potential human rights impacts, integrating and acting upon… Continue Reading Mandatory human rights due diligence
+The UN Guiding Principles on Business and Human Rights (UNGPs) provide that in order to address their adverse impacts on human rights, businesses should undertake human rights due diligence which includes “assessing actual and potential human rights impacts, integrating and acting upon the findings, tracking responses, and communicating how impacts are addressed” (Guiding Principle 17).… Continue Reading Mandatory human rights due diligence

 Read MoreGuidance to business